Parliamentary.ai

 Overview

-This bill aims to completely remove hereditary peers from the House of Lords, ending the system of by-elections for hereditary peerages and phasing out their presence in the upper chamber of the UK Parliament.
-It amends the House of Lords Act 1999 to achieve this.
+This bill aims to completely remove hereditary peers from the House of Lords, ending the system where they could inherit a seat.
+It repeals the by-election system for hereditary peers and phases out their presence in the House of Lords.

 Description